-The band’s first album The Wandering Stars has been played on the BBC Radio Scotland’s program Pipeline, NPR’s The Thistle and Shamrock, and has been enjoyed on the WNCW Celtic Winds program.
+The band’s new album REVEL GROVE celebrates the spirit of the festivals the band embodies.
+Their first album The Wandering Stars has been played on the BBC Radio Scotland’s program Pipeline, NPR’s The Thistle and Shamrock, and has been enjoyed on the WNCW Celtic Winds program.
 With the recent release of Crossing the Sabine, Piper Jones Band is expected to reach even wider audiences.

 Piper EJ Jones has excelled as a performer of traditional Highland bagpipe music and as a folk musician, co-founding the renowned group Clandestine in 1991.
 In addition to Clandestine’s five albums, he has a solo album, The Willow, with Gerry O’Beirne and Rosie Shipley.
 EJ has recorded for artists such as Ed Miller, Robert Earl Keen, and others.
 In addition to performance, EJ teaches privately and at piping workshops and seminars across the US.
 EJ is ranked as a professional level competitive piper in the Eastern US Pipe Band Association and recently had the honor to represent the US at the 2014 MacCrimmon Trophy piping competition at Festival Interceltique Lorient in Lorient, France.